 The time required to obtain approval or other marketing authorizations by the FDA, European Commission and comparable foreign authorities is unpredictable, and it typically takes many years following the commencement of clinical trials and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
 In addition, approval policies, regulations, and the type and amount of clinical data necessary to gain approval may change during the course of a product candidate's clinical development and may vary among jurisdictions.
-We have not obtained regulatory approval for any product candidates, and it is possible that we may never obtain regulatory approval for any product candidates we may seek to develop in the future.
-Neither we nor any current or future collaborator is permitted to market any drug product candidates in the United States until we receive regulatory approval of a BLA from the FDA, and we cannot market it in the European Union until we receive approval for a MAA from the European Commission, or other required regulatory approval in other countries.
-To date, we have had only limited discussions with the FDA regarding clinical development programs or regulatory approval for any product candidate within the United States.
+We have not obtained regulatory approval for any product candidate, and it is possible that we may never obtain regulatory approval for any product candidates we may seek to develop in the future.
+Neither we nor any current or future collaborator is permitted to market any drug product candidates in the United States until we receive regulatory approval of a BLA from the FDA, and we cannot market it in the European Union until we receive approval for a MAA from the FDA regarding clinical development programs or regulatory approval for any product candidate within the United States.
 In addition, we have only had limited discussions with Health Canada, and no discussions with the EMA and other comparable foreign authorities, regarding clinical development programs or regulatory approval for any product candidate outside of the United States.